Occupational health and accidents

 Statutory occupational health care does not include medical care.
 However, an employer may also provide medical care for employees through the occupational health care service provider, but this is not mandatory.
 The employer may acquire occupational health care services from a public or private service provider or provide them as an in-house service.

 Statutory occupational health care includes:

-Occupational health care agreement and plan in writing
+A written occupational health care agreement and plan are required

-- the needs and objectives of the workplace,
+- the general objectives of occupational health care

 KELA compensates the employer in part for the necessary and reasonable costs incurred through providing occupational health care if the service is provided by personnel qualified for occupational health care as required in the Occupational Health Care Act.
 In order to be eligible for compensation, the employer must have a valid occupational health care service agreement and an occupational health care plan.

 Further information is available on the KELA website: Occupational health care